Zar Amir Ebrahimi: 2023: Shayda and co-directing

 On 5 May 2023, it was announced that Amir Ebrahimi would have a starring role in the film adaptation of Reading Lolita in Tehran by Azar Nafisi, alongside Golshifteh Farahani and Mina Kavani, directed by Eran Riklis.
 WestEnd is set to launch sales at the 2033 Cannes Film Festival market for both Reading Lolita in Tehran and Tatami.

 She was honored with the Breakthrough Artist Award, presented by Cate Blanchett at the Variety + Golden Globes Breakthrough Artists Awards Party at the 2023 Cannes Film Festival.

 Amir Ebrahimi presented Koji Yakusho with the Cannes Film Festival Award for Best Actor at the 2023 Cannes Film Festival.

 In June 2023, The Academy of Motion Picture Arts and Sciences sent Amir Ebrahimi an invitation to become a member of The Academy.

 In July 2023, it was announced that she will be a member of the jury of the 76th Locarno Film Festival presided by Lambert Wilson between August 2–12.
 On the closing day of the festival, after the screening of Shayda, Amir Ebrahimi and Noora Niasari had a conversation about Iranian women and Iranian cinema.
 Shayda was selected as Australian entry in the Best International Feature Film category for the 96th Academy Awards on 30 August 2023.

 She also starred and co-directed a political thriller film, Tatami with Academy Award-winning director Guy Nattiv which is the first directorial collaboration between an Iranian and an Israeli filmmaker.
 Tatami had its world premiere at the 80th Venice International Film Festival.
 She became the first Iranian actress to win the Best Actress award at the 36th Tokyo International Film Festival for Tatami.
-Tatami was nominated for Cinema for Peace Dove for The Most Valuable Film of The Year in 2025.

 In October 2023, It was announced that she would be a member of the jury of the 20th Marrakech International Film Festival, presided by Jessica Chastain, between 24 November and 2 December.

 In November 2023, Amir Ebrahimi signed on with major Hollywood agency United Talent Agency.

 In 2025, she starred in Alex Burunova's debut feature Satisfaction alongside Fionn Whitehead and Emma Laird, which premiered at the 2025 South by Southwest Film & TV Festival.
 She also had a starring role in In the Land of Arto which was selected as the opening film of the 78th Locarno Film Festival.